 - Advocate for the implementation of federal level legislation/regulations for recycling and post-recycling programs in Brazil based on international best practices.

 - Whenever possible exchange information with the Instituto Brasilero de Petroleo (IBP) to ensure common work objectives on energy issues.

-The Energy & Environment Task Force also organizes members into a working group:
+The Energy & Green Tehcnology Task Force also organizes members into a working group:

 Brazil-U.S. Business Council member, access the members only section of the website for BUSBC Task Forces and Working Groups Documents.